kasra-hosseini/obspyDMT/README.rst

     pip install obspyDMT

 obspyDMT can be used from a system shell without explicitly calling the *Python* interpreter.
 It contains various option flags for customizing the request.
-Each option has a reasonable default value and the user can change them to adjust obspyDMT option flags to a specific request.
+Each option has a reasonable default value, and the user can change them to adjust obspyDMT option flags to a specific request.

 The following command gives all the available options with their default values: